syncfusion-content/xamarin-docs/Xamarin/SfCarousel/getting-started.md

 {% endhighlight %}

-## Set ItemTemplate

-`ItemTemplate` property of SfCarousel control is used to customize the contents of SfCarousel items.
+* `ItemTemplate` property of SfCarousel control is used to customize the contents of SfCarousel items.

 {% highlight xaml %}